blain-crawford/bass-shop/README.md

 - Blain Crawford

-A template website for a shop selling bass guitar gear
+A template website for an online-shop selling bass guitar gear

 ## Deployed at:
 https://bass-shop.netlify.app/